Ryan Preece was a really good spokesperson for Kroger.

 “It’s one that I’m really eager and excited for,” Preece said of the opportunity.
 “It’s somewhere that these guys had speed last year.
 You look at how many weeks in a row that Brad and Chris finished top two or top three and had some extremely good stats and found Victory Lane, so, for me, it’s a great opportunity – one that’s filled with pressure, but I think if you’ve looked at my career those pressure type situations I’ve succeeded, so I’m grateful for the opportunity.

-To that point, after joining teams on the downswing like JTG Daugherty at the time, and then Stewart-Haas Racing, Preece started to wonder if he was going to go back to racing the short tracks next season.
+To that point, after joining teams on the downswing like JTG Daugherty at the time, and then Stewart-Haas Racing, Preece started to wonder if this was the end of his NASCAR national touring journey.

 “I moved to North Carolina back in 2018 chasing opportunities, chasing the dream to win at the Cup level, to perform at the Cup level, so if this didn’t happen, I was probably going to end up moving back and wasn’t quite sure what it was all going to be like, but obviously we’re extremely grateful to have this opportunity.”